 Our verdict

-We’ve assumed this pledge relates to England and Wales, as the criminal justice system in Scotland and Northern Ireland is devolved.
+We’ve assumed this pledge relates to England and Wales, as the criminal justice system in Scotland and Northern Ireland is largely devolved.

-The Office for National Statistics (ONS) says there is no single measure of violent crime.
+The Office for National Statistics (ONS) says there is no single measure of ‘violent crime’.
 Instead the term covers a variety of offences, including violence with and without injury and murder, as well as offences likely to cause fear or distress such as harassment and stalking.

 There are two main sources of crime statistics in England and Wales—police-recorded crime and crime survey data—both of which are published by the ONS.
 The two sets of stats can sometimes appear to show conflicting trends.

 The Crime Survey for England and Wales (CSEW) has shown gradual decreases in violence with and without injury over the past ten years, while indicating a rise in sexual assault.
-The number of police-recorded crimes for some forms of violence, such as knife crime, have risen over the same period, which is likely to be partly as a result of changes in the way such crimes are recorded.
+The number of police-recorded crimes for some forms of violence, such as knife crime, has risen over the same period, which is likely to be partly as a result of changes in the way such crimes are recorded.

 Honesty in public debate matters